CtrlAltLilith/lutris-skyrimse-installers/README.md

 ```

 NOTE: Patched gamesinfo now included in yml!

-The gamesinfo release needs to be updated for that to be included, and run.sh will need to be manually edited.
 ## Introduction

 This project aims to make modding and playing Bethesda games on Linux as easy as possible.
 It does that by providing Lutris installers which automatically setup a working experience for the user.